CSBP

 CSBP Limited is an Australian fertiliser and chemical company based in Kwinana, Western Australia.
-It is a subsidiary of WesCEF, which in turn is part of the industrials division of the Wesfarmers conglomerate.
+It is a subsidiary of WesCEF, which in turn is part of Wesfarmers.

 Current operations

 CSBP produces a number of products for the agricultural, mining, and industrial sectors, including fertilisers, industrial chemicals, polyvinyl chloride (PVC), and wood-plastic composites.
 It has two subsidiaries – Australian Vinyls (based in Laverton, Victoria) and ModWood Technologies (based in Campbellfield, Victoria).
 CSBP additionally holds joint ownership of Queensland Nitrate Project (QNP), a joint venture with Dyno Nobel.

 CSBP has its head office in Kwinana.
 It has a soil and plant laboratory in Bibra Lake and regional fertiliser distribution centres in Albany, Bunbury, Esperance and Geraldton.
-There are also regional fertiliser depots in Corrigin, Dalwallinu, Goomalling, Merredin, Tambellup, and Wagin.
+There are also regional fertiliser depots in Corrigin, Dalwallinu, Goomalling, Merredin, Tambellup and Wagin.

 History

-CSBP has its origins in Cuming Smith & Co., which in 1910 began making fertilisers at Bassendean, Western Australia, under the "Florida" brand name.
+CSBP has its origins in Cuming Smith, which in 1910 began making fertilisers at Bassendean, under the Florida brand name.
 It was the first company in Australia to manufacture superphosphate.

 CSML

-In 1927, Cuming Smith and two other firms – Mount Lyell Mining and Railway Company and Westralian Farmers Superphosphates – established a new joint venture, Cuming Smith Mount Lyell Farmers Fertiliser Limited (known as CSML).
-Each company held a one-third share.
+In 1927, Cuming Smith, Mount Lyell Mining & Railway Company and Westralian Farmers Superphosphates established a new joint venture, Cuming Smith Mount Lyell Farmers Fertiliser Limited (CSML).
+Each held a one-third share.
 The establishment of CSML came at a time when the agricultural sector in Western Australia was rapidly expanding.
 With a capacity output of 240,000 tonnes per year, the company produced almost all of the superphosphate used in WA – a total of 1,925,000 tonnes in its first 20 years of operation.

 CSML commissioned new plants in Bunbury and Geraldton in 1930, in order to reduce the distribution distance for their products.
 A plant in Albany was commissioned in 1954, and at the same time CSML and Cresco Fertilisers (a South Australian firm) formed a new joint venture, the Albany Superphosphate Company.
 Albany Superphosphate operated both in Albany and in Esperance, where a plant was established in 1962.